Equivalent Circuit Modeling of Grid-Forming Inverters in (Sub)-Transient Time-Frame: Equivalent Impedance Model of the GFM

 \subsection{Case Studies \& Results}

 In this section, we first demonstrate the validity of the proposed method for obtaining the equivalent impedance model of an IDVS and a synchronous machine.
 We then show that the GFM equivalent impedance model accurately reproduces the sub-transient reactive power response to a voltage magnitude jump at the POI.
-This equivalent model can provide insights into the voltage stability of IBR-dominated power systems without requiring time-consuming and computationally intensive EMT simulations.
-The case study focuses on steady-state analysis for evaluating voltage-stability boundaries associated with active power transfer, represented using well-understood $P$–$V$ curves \cite{PV_Curve}.
+This equivalent model can provide insights into the voltage stability of IBR-dominated power systems.
+This case study focuses on steady-state analysis to evaluate voltage-stability boundaries associated with active power transfer, represented by well-understood $P$–$V$ curves \cite{PV_Curve}.
 The declining profile of a $P$–$V$ curve demonstrates that as active power transfer increases, reactive power losses intensify, causing the voltage to decrease.
 The resulting increase in both active and reactive currents, driven by higher reactive losses, ultimately determines the maximum active power transfer limit \cite{glover2008power}.
 The proposed GFM equivalent model is shown to accurately capture the active power transfer limits imposed by static voltage stability.
+Similarly, the equivalent modeling of the GFM can serve as an effective screening tool to provide quick insights into potential small-signal stability issues and identify a limited set of vulnerable cases, without requiring time-consuming and computationally intensive EMT simulations.
+To illustrate this, it is shown that replacing the full GFM model with the proposed equivalent circuit model can reproduce the small-signal stability characteristics of the modified IEEE-39 bus system \cite{ref39bus} with reasonable accuracy.
+However, it should be noted that detailed studies for this limited set of cases should be performed using full EMT models of the GFM.
+It is also worth noting that the equivalent circuit model of the GFM capturing its sub-transient behavior is derived from detailed EMT models of the device and therefore inherently captures the dynamics represented in EMT simulations.
+Consequently, the proposed model also encompasses the sub-transient dynamics typically represented in traditional RMS models.